kksriram/kubernetes-community/contributors/design-proposals/vault-based-kms-provider.md

 authenticate itself while making requests to vault eg:
 8dad1053-4a4e-f359-2eab-d57968eb277f

-Here's a sample ``vault-config.yaml`` configuration using a Vault Token for authenticating the Kubernetes cluster as a client to Vault:
+Here's a sample ``vault-config.yaml`` configuration using a Vault Token for authentication. the Kubernetes cluster as a client to Vault:
 ```
   key-names: